University of Vienna: Organization

 The University of Vienna, like all universities and academies in Austria, once featured a system of democratic representation.
 Power in the university was divided equally among three groups: students (the largest group), junior faculty, and full professors.
 All groups had the right to send representatives to boards, who then voted on almost every issue.
 From 2002 on, the government of Austria, headed by chancellor Wolfgang Schüssel, reformed the university system, transforming the institutions into legal entities, but also concentrating power in the hands of the full professors.

 The reform also introduced a board of governors and tuition fees.
 In 2013, those amounted to about €381 per semester for students from Austria, the European Union as well as some non-EU countries, while students from developed non-EU countries usually pay double that amount.
 The reforms also separated the medical departments into separate medical schools, such as the Medical University of Vienna.

+Management

+The main bodies of the university are the Rectorate, the University Council, the Senate and the Scientific Advisory Board (SAB).
+There are 15 faculties and five centres, as well as a large number of other organisational units that support the administrative and academic tasks of the University.